-It is my intention to illustrate in this essay, from numerous perspectives, that sovereignty is never granted in any shape or form but it is, rather, a fact inherit to nature and possessed solely by the individual.
-That I call sovereignty in its absolute form.
-Other subjective sovereignties; the sovereignty of the state, for example, or abstract sovereign principles such as human rights even, are merely the machinations of the mind of the sovereign imagining external sovereignties that scientifically, emotively, and spiritually are real only to the degree that a sovereign mind imagines them to be.
+It is my intention to illustrate in this essay that sovereignty is never granted in any shape or form but it is, rather, a fact inherit in nature and possessed solely by the individual.
+This I call sovereignty in its absolute form.
+Other subjective sovereignties; the sovereignty of the state, for example, or even abstract sovereign principles such as human rights, are merely the machinations of an individual sovereign mind capable of rendering external sovereignties that scientifically, emotively, and spiritually are real only to the degree that a sovereign mind determines them to be.
+This I call sovereignty in the conditional form.
 While this observation, which is provable and true, does cause angst in one sense, it is profoundly liberating in another and offers a true path to altruism: the freedom to love what is perceived as the other and to pull that other into orbit around one’s self.
-Before we can even begin to discuss notions (I should rather say actions) of ‘freedom’ and ‘justice’ or a sane and functional society, it the core of the individual that the conversation must begin and can only begin.
+Before we can even begin to discuss notions (or, more properly, actions) of ‘freedom’ and ‘justice’ in a sane and functional society (if it were to ever be such), it is the core of the individual that the conversation must begin and can only begin.
 It is not the case that liberation is an alien concept or a fantasy; rather, the seeds of its propagation are misplaced.
-Freedom is not an act of a collective.
-That is the fantasy.
-Freedom is the beginning and the end of the individual while collectives are not the result of combined freedoms, as I shall show.
+Freedom is not a bestowal.
+That is the fantasy of the obedient, perhaps.
+Freedom is the beginning and the end of the individual, and collectives are not the metaphysical autonomous results of combined freedoms, as I shall show.

 The Common: (From Hardt and Negri) the common is a) the earth and all the resources associated with it, including the land, the forests, the air, the water, minerals and so forth b) the results of human labor and creativity, such as ideas, language, effects, and so forth